8.3.1. Global Commodities

 MUSE handles a configurable number and type of commodities which are primarily used to represent energy, services, pollutants/emissions.
-The commodities for the simulation as a whole are defined in a csv file with the following structure.
+The commodities for the simulation as a whole are defined in a csv file with the following structure, which is referenced from the TOML settings file using the global_commodities key.

 Global commodities